Holographic-Sol/icue_display/README.txt

 iCUEDisplay.py.

 Observations:
-It is intersting that now the monitor can be turned off while still being able to see if a long download or process has completed among other information.
+It is intersting that now the monitor can be turned off while still being able to see if a long download or process has completed among other information, which uses less power and is then more efficient.